-Bryan Su joined Peterson · Bradford · Burkwitz in 2015.
-His practice is focused on civil litigation with an emphasis on professional and employment law.
-He is involved throughout all aspects of case management, including written discovery, deposition, legal research and motions, through trial preparation.
+Bryan Su joined Peterson · Bradford · Burkwitz in 2015 and made partner in 2020.
+His practice is focused on civil litigation with an emphasis on professional negligence and employment law on behalf of public entities and private clients.
+He is involved throughout all aspects of case management, including written discovery, deposition, legal research and motions, trial preparation, and trial.

 Mr. Su received a Bachelor’s Degree in Molecular & Cell Biology, with a concentration in genetics, development and genomics, and a second degree in Legal Studies, from the University of California, Berkeley.
 While at the University of California, he worked as a researcher in a developmental genetics laboratory.
 He obtained his Juris Doctor from the Santa Clara University School of Law, with an emphasis in technology and corporate transactions.

-Mr. Su is a member of the California State Bar Association and is admitted to practice before all California courts and the United States District Court, Central District.
+Mr. Su is licensed to practice before all courts in the State of California and before the United States District Court for the Central District